Bayesian Solution Uncertainty Quantification for Differential Equations: Derivations and Proofs

+Thus, the probabilistic solution (\ref{eqn:posterior_solution}) converges in $L^1$ to $u^*(t)$ at the rate $O(h)$.
 Note that the assumption that auxiliary parameters, $\lambda$ and $\alpha^{-1}$, associated with the solver tend to zero with the step size is analogous to maintaining a constant number of steps in a $k$-step numerical method regardless of the step size.